GluuFederation/docs-de-prod/docs/source/operation/upgrade.md

 1. Download the latest [101-ox.ldif](https://github.com/GluuFederation/docker-opendj/raw/3.1.5/schemas/101-ox.ldif) schema.

-2. Depends on the setup, there are various ways to mount the file into container.
+1. Depends on the setup, there are various ways to mount the file into container.

-    1. For single host setup, mount `101-ox.ldif` to OpenDJ container directly.
+    1. For a single host setup, mount `101-ox.ldif` to OpenDJ container directly.
 This is an example using `docker-compose.yml`:

             services:
               opendj: